jschof1/adapt-theme-odi/README.md

 	A dark color for the footer block
 * section-banner
 	Add this to a block to make a thin banner block and reduce top and bottom margins

+Add to component (classes)
+* mobile-hide
+	Hides a component when the view is small.
+Is best used on a graphic which is otherwise there onlyfor layout purposes.
+* intro-logo
+	[GRAPHIC ONLY] - Decreases the size of the graphic and adds padding as defined in the theme variables in the logo section